 Semester Enrollment Status Total Credits/Year

-Full-time (12 cr) 24
+Full-time (12 credits) 24

-Three-quarter time (9-11 cr) 18
+Three-quarter time (9-11 credits) 18

-Half-time (6-8 cr) 12
+Half-time (6-8 credits) 12

-Less than half-time (below 6 cr) Must complete the number of
+Less than half-time (below 6 credits) Must complete the number

-credits for which you enrolled.
+of credits for which you enrolled.

-Students enrolled full-time, three-quarter or half-time for only one (1) semester must pass one-half of the requirement for the academic year.
+Students enrolled full-time, three-quarter or half-time for only one (1) semester must pass onehalf of the requirement for the academic year.
 Less than half-time students enrolled for one (1) semester must pass all of the classes in which they originally enrolled.

 Students must also meet a qualitative measure of progress.

 Federal regulations require that, upon completion of four (4) semesters at East Stroudsburg University, the student must have attained an overall quality point average (QPA) of at least a 2.00 in order to receive financial aid.
-For students enrolled less than four (4) semesters, the following chart shows the minimum QPA that must be achieved in order to continue receiving federal financial aid.